The Nest

 Earnings and Compensation

 The majority of earnings in the real estate industry come from commission-based sales.
-This remains consistent regardless of whether you work part-time or full-time, with commission rates usually ranging between 2.5 percent and 3 percent of the sale price of a property.
-As a result, a small number of successful transactions each year can lead to significant income.
+This is true whether you work part-time or full-time.
+Commission rates usually range from 2.5 percent to 3 percent of the sale price of a property.

 So, can you be a part-time real estate agent?